jstnbr/thermal/readme.md

 * Run `vagrant up` from your project directory.
 * View your project at `http://your-name.test`.

-SSH into the VM by running `vagrant ssh` to run `thermal` commands.
+To run `thermal` commands SSH into the VM by running `vagrant ssh`.

 ## Thermal Commands